NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/vit/README.md

 cd ../../..
 ```
 4. Download "Development kit (Tasks 1 & 2)" from [here](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php) and place it in the root data directory (`raw_data/imagenet_1k`).
 5. Rosetta expects the dataset to be in WebDataset format.
 To convert the data to the appropriate format, first enter into the container.
 Be sure to mount the raw data to the container.
-Also, mount the location where you would like to store the dataset to the container:
+Also, mount the location where you would like to store the dataset (referred to here as `<IMAGENET_PATH>`) to the container:
 ```
-docker run -ti --gpus=all --net=host --ipc=host -v raw_data/imagenet_1k:/opt/rosetta/raw_data/imagenet_1k -v <IMAGENET_PATH>:/opt/rosetta/datasets/imagenet --privileged $CONTAINER /bin/bash
+docker run -ti --gpus=all --net=host --ipc=host -v ${PWD}/raw_data/imagenet_1k:/opt/rosetta/raw_data/imagenet_1k -v <IMAGENET_PATH>:/opt/rosetta/datasets/imagenet --privileged $CONTAINER /bin/bash
 ```
-Here, `<IMAGENET_PATH>` is the location you would like to store the WebDataset shards.

 6. Next, we will run [makeshards.py](https://github.com/webdataset/webdataset-lightning/blob/main/makeshards.py) to convert the data to WebDataset format. `makeshards.py` requires torchvision, which can be installed in the container using the following command:
 ```
 pip install torchvision